Conker's Bad Fur Day: Setting

 Conker's Bad Fur Day is set in the Fairy Panther King's Kingdom.
 Windy is the game's main hub with entrances to most other sections: the farm Barn Boys, the poo-filled Sloprano, Heist, the horror-themed Spooky, Bats Tower, and It's War.
 Only one other section requires entering from an area besides Windy: Uga Buga, which must be entered under the bottom of Sloprano by paying the location's weasel guards $1,000.
-Obtaining access to the entrance requires going through a sewer pipe only accessible after defeating a big, opera-singing chunk of poo, named the "Great Mighty Poo".
+Obtaining access to the entrance requires going through a sewer pipe only accessible after defeating a large opera-singing mountainous pile of feces, named the "Great Mighty Poo".
 Windy has a beetle-populated area entirely filled with fecal matter, consisting of a big Poo Mountain and a Poo Cabin and a river next to it.
 Poo balls are required to enter the Sloprano section within the mountain, and Bats Tower which is only opened once the water in the river is drained.
 Poo balls are available at Poo Cabin, accessible after completing Barn Boys.
-The dung beetle near the entrance offers Conker poo balls if he can make the farm cows excrement in the pasture.
+The dung beetle near the entrance offers Conker poo balls if he can make the farm cows excrete in the pasture.
 Doing so involves Conker on the Poo Cabin's pasture turning on a big spigot to activate the prune juice (which gives the cows diarrhea), and using a bull to open gates for the cows to get out, as well as to kill the cows once each one finishes defecating. $2,110 is needed to pay Mr. Barrel to propel down a slope and break a barrier to the entrance of Spooky.